Kosai106/Kosai106/README.md

 - 🏔 Nordic-UI, a minimal Scandinavian-inspired UI system
 - 🎮 NextBanana, a repository of video game mods and content
-- 🔖 LookBook, to be announced
-- 🗄️ UseBlocks, to be announced
+- ⏳ To be announced

 <br />
 <br />